carochab/Cantine-main/README.md

-# Welcome on the Cantine Lo Garric Site
+# Welcome on the Cantine Lo Garric website

 ## Technologies used